 Set a delay to start the converter.
-The parameter can be set if there are multiple converters connected on the same dc bus to delay the start.
+The parameter can be set if there are multiple converters connected on the same DC bus to delay the start.

-P 2.6.1.2 Run Enable Input No. 103
+P 2.6.1.2 Run Enable Input

 Select an input for enabling the converter to run.
 Run Enable is a mandatory signal for the converter to run.
-If removed in the run state, then it will stop the converter and the converter will not go into run state without issuing this signal back.
+If removed in the run state, the converter stops and does not go into run state until the signal is issued again.